pierrehub2b/atsdroid/README.md

 ```
 * http://192.168.0.1:8080/capture
 ```
-Retrieve elements tree of the current application
+Retrieve elements tree (with uniq generated id) from the root of the current application
 ```
 * http://192.168.0.1:8080/element/[element-id]/input/[text-input]
 ```
-Execute input key action on element identified by [element-id], this id is returned in the captured tree returned by 'capture' action
+Execute input key action on element identified by [element-id]
 ```
 * http://192.168.0.1:8080/element/[element-id]/tap
 ```